antoinehng/rx-player/README.md

 Rx on the contrary provides gracious interfaces and operators to compose asynchronous tasks together by representating changing states as observable stream of values.
 It also comes with a **cancelation** contract so that every asynchronous side-effect can be properly disposed when discarded by the system (this is still [a controversial issue in the JS community](https://github.com/whatwg/fetch/issues/27)).

 This allowed us to implement some nice features quite easily.
-For instance, because in the rx-player all asynchronous tasks are encapsulated in observable data-structures, we were able to add a transparent [retry system](https://github.com/canalplus/canal-js-utils/blob/master/rx-ext.js#L73-L100) with a simple observable operator to declaratively handle any failure and replay the whole process.
+For instance, because in the one-player-core all asynchronous tasks are encapsulated in observable data-structures, we were able to add a transparent [retry system](https://github.com/canalplus/canal-js-utils/blob/master/rx-ext.js#L73-L100) with a simple observable operator to declaratively handle any failure and replay the whole process.

 Another example is the way we abstracted our transport layer into an observable pipeline, allowing us to support different type of streaming systems with its own asynchronous specifities.
 And because Rx is message-driven, this encapsulation allows us isolate the transport I/O into a WebWorker without any effort, or add an offline support for any pipeline implementation.